MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 "Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.".
 Betrand Meyer's comments regarding things being open and close was a on language design principles - Bertrand was talking about how to design a language - not how to design a program.
 In a language design context this could make sense.
 In a program design context it does not.

-The lesson we can learn from all this is **Don't Publish Interfaces Prematurely** - refactoring book.
+The lesson we can learn from all this is **Don't Publish Interfaces Prematurely** (See Martin Fowler's Refactoring book).

 ### Dependency Inversion Pattern